mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

 - In the `background-image` CSS property
 - Inline in the HTML

 For icons in particular, inline SVGs offer the most in terms of performance and flexibility, and best way to use them generally is to create a [sprite](https://www.webdesignerdepot.com/2017/05/how-to-create-and-manage-svg-sprites/).
-If you don’t want to do this manually, there are [NPM]() packages available that auto-generate SVG sprites.
+If you don’t want to do this manually, there are NPM packages available that auto-generate SVG sprites.
+I’m currently using [this one]() for some projects.
 Then, when it comes to using them, instead of pasting in the whole SVG, we can reference them with the `<use>` element:

 ```html
 <svg></svg>
 ```

 Because we’re using paths, we can use the following CSS to instruct all SVGs to inherit the current colour, rather than use the `fill` property – which, for an icon system, will help us write less code: An SVG icon used in a button will simply inherit the button’s text colour.
+(We need to remove the `fill` attribute on the SVG itself in order to style it with CSS.)

 ```css
 svg {